-Microbes in the rumen feed on ingested forage and produce end products, through a fermentation process, that are utilised by the animal.
+Microbes in the rumen feed on ingested forage and through a fermentation process, produce end products that are utilised by the animal.
 The major end products of microbial fermentation are:

-- ammonia (used to manufacture microbial protein which is then broken down into amino acids and then ammonia later in the digestive tract); and - volatile fatty acids (butyrate, propionate and acetate), which are then absorbed by the animal; - and gases.
+- ammonia (used to manufacture microbial protein which is then broken down into amino acids and then ammonia later in the digestive tract); - volatile fatty acids (butyrate, propionate and acetate), which are then absorbed by the animal; and - gases.

-The cow obtains protein from the forage she eats and from the microbes moving out of the rumen.
-Microbes are flushed through to the abomasum where they are killed and then absorbed into the blood stream in the small intestines.
+The animal obtains protein from the forage it eats and from the microbes moving out of the rumen.
+Microbes are flushed through to the abomasum where they die and are digested, and then absorbed into the bloodstream in the small intestines.
 To optimise animal performance, you need to balance the nutrient requirements of the microorganisms within the rumen as well as the nutrient requirements of the animal.